Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 ![Dispatch notes](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNotes.png "[Dispatch notes]")

-1. Check the Document number -> Order management module -> necessary/useful?
+-> Link auf Force completion

+-> Link auf Export

 2. Dispatch note status: The dispatch note status displays the current stage in the fufillment process.
   - EXPORT -> if it has not been received, it is possible to click on EXPORT button to resend it to the fulfiller, e.g. (Dispatch note) Status **Error** - Shipment status x (dispatch note has not shipments yet)